 The crowded tenement building would stand for little over a decade more.
 As the German population continued to increase, banks cropped up on the Lower East Side which provided their clients the comfort of transacting business in their native language.
 Many of the immigrants were uncomfortable—often rightfully so—dealing with bankers whom they could not understand.

-In 1868 the Teutonia Savings Bank was incorporated and its handsome bank building erected on the site of No. 25 Avenue A. The architect is unclear; however the structure bears striking similarities to the work of Nicholas Whyte who was working in the area.
+In 1868 the Teutonia Savings Bank was incorporated.
+The structure at No. 25 Avenue A was either heavily remodeled or replaced.
+The architect of the resultant handsome structure is unclear; however the it bears striking similarities to the work of Nicholas Whyte who was working in the area.
 His Irwin Building, completed the same year, at the corner of Bowery and Bleecker Street includes several similar elements.

 The four-story Italianate structure was faced in sandstone on the Avenue front and with red brick on the side elevation.
 The bank's architecture presented potential depositors with a sense of stability.
 Rusticated stone piers, handsome Corinthian pilasters between the upper openings on the Avenue side, and carved stone lintels with double keystones along 2nd Street spoke of the cost of the edifice.
 To the rear a stoop led to the arched doorway of the upper floors.